KDE/digikam-doc/left_sidebar/mapsearch_view.rst

 The **Show Non Geolocated Items** button displays all images without GPS data in the Image Area.
 If this applies to many images from your collections it might be a good idea to also use the **Filters** tab of the Right Sidebar and/or the sorting and grouping functions in the **View** menu.

 In the box below you can enter a name for your geo filter.
-It will be added to the list view below for future reference once you click the save button to the right of it, it acts as a live geo folder.
-The search field at the bottom searches in the Searches list above.
+It will be added to the list view below for future reference once you click the **Save** button to the right of it, it acts as a live geo folder.
+The search field at the bottom searches in the **Searches** list above.